Procedures Regarding BCCAT Travel Claims

 - method of payment (if by credit card, the last 4 digits of the card must be included)

 *Indicating proof of payment is critical.* For hotel stays, you will likely have to check out in person in order to get the required documentation.

 If the receipt doesn’t contain the required information described above, a credit card statement or cancelled cheque (front and back) must be provided along with the receipt indicating that the transaction was paid.

 3. Hotel booking

-Claimants are reminded that BCCAT covers the cost of the BC Government hotel rate only, which should be requested when booking hotel accommodation (cite BCCAT and the Ministry of Advanced Education).
+Claimants are reminded that BCCAT covers the cost of the BC Government hotel rate only, which should be requested when booking hotel accommodation (cite BCCAT and the Ministry of Post-Secondary Education and Future Skills).
 Advance booking is required to secure a reasonable rate, especially in the peak season (May – September).
 Expenses for extra night(s) accommodation and meal(s) may be reimbursed provided genuine savings can be demonstrated.

 If you require clarification on our processes or any information related to travel reimbursements, please contact Adina Dropol at firstname.lastname@example.org or (604) 412-7700.